 On one day the Mayor framed CHOP as a “summer of love,” and on another day city officials claimed the area was too dangerous for police and fire department personnel to do their jobs.
 Nobody was on the same page.
 Everyone had their own political agenda.

-Our claim is a legal prelude to a lawsuit.
+A claim is a legal prelude to a lawsuit.
 We represent Lorenzo’s mother.
 Our goal is justice for Lorenzo’s family, accountability for the city, and answers for all of us.

 There is still much to learn.
 Four TV stations covered the story, including Q13 and KOMO.
 Sara Jean Green at The Seattle Times also covered it, as did Matt Nagle at the Tacoma paper, The TW.
 I went on air with Dori Monson, Kirby Wilbur, and other radio stations.
 National media picked up the narrative and ran in a variety of directions, as the media is wont to do.